Inside the NBA: ESPN In-Season Tournament collaboration

+Inside and Countdown collaborated again the next season.
+This time, Stephen A. Smith joined the Inside crew during their pregame for a friendly three point and free throw contest against O'Neal and Kenny Smith.
+Then later that night, the Inside crew appeared on Countdown for a segment and game of "Who Said That?".

 Reception

 Inside, since Barkley joined the show during the 2000–01 season, has become a particularly popular show due to its combination of league highlights with unscripted banter among the panelists.
 Bill Simmons of ESPN.com wrote in May 2002, when Johnson, Smith, and Barkley made up the core panel, that Inside was "the greatest TV studio show I've seen."
 Simmons observed, "A postgame show that occasionally improves on the ratings from the actual game?
 How rare is that?"
 In 2014, the New York Times described Inside as "one of the most freewheeling, unpredictable and funny talk shows on television."
 The "On Comedy" columnist described O'Neal as the "weak link" but generally praised the interplay between the panelists in ways that often veer far from discussions of basketball games.

 Commentators have praised Inside the NBA for its panelists' willingness to have serious conversations when circumstances demand them.
 The panel's comments about the 2016 presidential election, particularly Johnson's, were praised in national media.
 Kenny Smith's solidarity with social justice protests in 2020 was described as "impactful" by a columnist for Sportscasting.
 "The outpouring of well wishes for Johnson and his family has shown that there may not be a more beloved person in sports media," wrote Jimmy Traina in Sports Illustrated in an article about the panel's public support for Johnson on Inside after his son Michael died.
 Johnson used his Twitter account and his appearance on Inside the following week to gratefully acknowledge the support he received from his coworkers and from the public.